 As of now, there is no evidence that suggests handling food or eating is associated with spreading the coronavirus.
 However, it could spread if someone touches a surface or object, including food, food packaging or utensils where respiratory droplets have landed then they touch their face, nose or mouth.

 Officials suggest celebrating virtually or only with family members, which poses only a low risk of spreading the virus.
-People who shouldn’t attend a Thanksgiving gathering this year include those with or exposed to the coronavirus and people who have an increased risk for severe illness.
+People who shouldn’t attend a holiday gathering this year include those with or exposed to the coronavirus and people who have an increased risk for severe illness.

 Host outdoor activities rather than indoor activities